Security Pattern – Source Code Management

 Overview

-Common examples of technology vendors providing source code management include Atlassian BitBucket, GitHub, GitLab, AWS CodeCommit and Azure Repos.
+Common examples of technology vendors providing source code management include Atlassian BitBucket, GitHub, GitLab, AWS CodeCommit, and Azure Repos.

 Typical challenges